Damples06/WeatherWebApp/README.md

 # Turkey Weather Hub

 Turkey Weather Hub is a Spring Boot application that provides weather information for cities.
-It leverages Spring Data JPA for data persistence and integrates with external weather APIs, including the Turkish State Meteorological Service (MGM), to fetch real-time weather data.
+It leverages Spring Data JPA for data persistence and integrates with external weather APIs, including the MGM (Turkish State Meteorological Service), to fetch real-time weather data.

 ## Table of Contents